oSharpey/cyber-obsidian/year-1/CF/mitre-att&ck-and-killchain.md

+# Threat Intel
-# What is Threat Intel
+## What is Threat Intel
 - Threat intel is the output of analysis based on identification, collection and enrichment of relevant data and info
 - Whole point is to be proactive to prevent an attack from happening
 - Could have been hit with an incident - need to understand how and why.

-# What is meant by Threat Intel
+## What is meant by Threat Intel
 - We indentify **Risks** to the business
 - Risks in turn identify **Threats**
 - Threats highlihgt **Vulnerabilities**
 - Vulrabilites get **Exploited**
 - Exploits which have an impact lead to **Incidents**
 - Incident response is managing **Consequences** over time
+-

-# Why is Threat Intel Important
+## Why is Threat Intel Important

+# MITRE ATT&CK Framework

+## Intro
+- Mitre ATT&CK is always growing and changing,

+## Background
+- pre att&ck - before attack happens
+- Mitre for cloud
+- Mitre for IoT